ballerina-guides/integration-tutorials/send-emails-from-a-service/README.md

 }
 ```

-3. Finally, call the payment backend service to make the payment and retrieve the reservation response.
-If the payment is successful send an email to the user with the appointment details.
+3. Call the payment backend service to make the payment and retrieve the reservation response which will have a payload similar to that shown below.
+If the payment is successful, send an email to the user with the appointment details.

 ```json
 {